20 Cybersecurity Skills to Boost (or Jumpstart) Your Career

 Can a Beginner Learn Cybersecurity?

-Beginners can definitely learn cybersecurity, but prior computer knowledge or experience is beneficial.
+Beginners can definitely learn cybersecurity, prior computer knowledge or experience is beneficial but not necessaey.
 Most programs have their own requirements.
 Some may have prerequisite courses or require programmings knowledge.

 Students can enroll in Springboard’s Cybersecurity Career Track regardless of their work experience or field of study.
 You just need strong analytical skills and the determination to complete the course.